 In the early years of the settlement there was no indication which town would become the main town of the colony.
 The squatters wanted this Ipswich to be and boycotted as much as possible Brisbane being developed in the major town.
 They even favoured Cleveland (Emu Point) as a port on Moreton Bay above Brisbane.
 To assist the squatters with the double handling of goods during transport Chambers and Petrie built a store and wharf at Red Bank in 1842, but also this one was boycotted by the squatters.
 Instead, they built a road (track) from Ipswich to Emu Point as well as a wool store and wharf.

-By the time however, the political issue was settled, and Brisbane was chosen as the main city and the main port.
+By the time however, the political issue regarding the capital city was settled, and Brisbane was chosen as the main city and the main port.
 Soon after that major wharf building now also started to emerge on the northern site of the river.

 A major problem for ships traveling up and down to Ipswich was Seventeen Mile Rocks, this splits the river in two, with hazardous rocks in both channels.
 They have been trying to blast rock ways as early as in 1862, 1865 and 1866 but only received the desired outcome in 1965, by that time Brisbane as a river port was already coming to an end.

 The Queensland Pilot Board and Steam Navigation Board was established in 1853 they controlled the shipping and the custom procedures.
 This was followed in 1862 with appointment of a Marine Board and first Colonial Port master.
 Three years later the Marine Board was elevated to an official Government Department (The Department of Harbors and Rivers).